 The Positioning Theory Triad and Line-by-Line Coding

 Understanding teachers’ self-assessments of their digital technology use is underpinned by the assumption that teachers’ discursive practices are reasoned through their pedagogical beliefs and sense of personal agency.
-Figure 1 illustrates the positioning theory triad, a conceptual framework I have used to analyze and interpret interview data.
+Figure 1 illustrates the positioning triad, a conceptual framework I have used to analyze and interpret interview data.

 Within a participant’s discursive practices lie assumptions that inform behaviors and surface expectations.
 A mis-/match between what is said and done can be telling of an individual’s sense of personal agency.
 The term position refers to a cluster of rights and duties that allow individuals to perform actions with significance.
 As a teacher, I have certain rights that I may ask the students to attend to.
 I also have duties to which I must attend for my students.
 Similarly, students have rights they may claim and duties they may assume.
 Harré (2012) reminds us that symmetry may not exist between our self-identified rights and others’ duties.
 Although it is my right as a teacher to assign homework after every lesson, the students may not accept their duty to complete it!
-Closing the positioning theory triad are story lines which emerge from participants’ interpretations of the social world.
+Story lines close the positioning triad and emerge from participants’ interpretations of the social world.

 Figure 1: The Positioning Theory Triad

 To begin to understand how teachers self-assess their digital technology use in science, interview data was coded line-by-line to “explicate how people enact or respond to events, what meanings they hold, and how and why these actions and meanings evolved” (Charmaz, 2014, p.
 113).
 Table 1 shows an example of this coding utilizing data from Ethan, a career research scientist turned teacher in his second year of service at Riverside High.
-Ethan is speaking about the digital technologies and skills he thinks that students should be expected to develop.
-Later in the interview, Ethan reflects on his teaching practice and how he scaffolds students to complete projects that integrate digital technologies.

 Table 1

-Interview data coded line-by-line using the positioning theory triad
+Interview data coded line-by-line using the positioning triad